Quaerite et invenietis — "Seek and you will find"

 peer-reviewed research journal "Imperiled: The Encyclopedia of Conservation."

 News from the Rainforest!
-Jaguars (Panthera onca)
+Jaguars (Panthera onca), for many decades under pressure from habitat destruction and

 populations are still threatened in some areas, a new study found

 something remarkable.
-Here's the headline from 'Science News': "Huge Numbers of Fish-eating Jaguars Prowl Brazil’s Wetlands."
+Here's the headline from 'Science News' - "Huge Numbers of Fish-eating Jaguars Prowl Brazil’s Wetlands."

 A team of wildlife scientists from Oregon State University deployed 59